phpMyDomo/phpMyDomo/www/inc/doc/howto/lighttpd_install.md

 # Setup Lighttpd for phpMyDomo

-_For experts only: Using Apache webserver is the prefered way to install phpMyDomo, but if you are an expert and prefer to use Nginx instead of Apache You might try the following method._
+_For experts only: Using Apache webserver is the prefered way to install phpMyDomo, but if you are an expert and prefer to use Lighttpd instead of Apache You might try the following method._

 ## Install Required packages ############################################